-However, whether these optimizations solve the real performance bottleneck is still in doubt.
+However, to what extend does these optimizations solve the real performance bottleneck is still in doubt.
 Yan et al. [16] and Zhang et al. [17] analyze the performance characteristics of the GNN inference from the architectural view.
 They find that the GNN inference is more cache-friendly than the traditional graph analysis (like PageRank) and is suitable for GPU.
 They verify the effectiveness of the kernel fusion optimization in reducing the inference time.
-Nevertheless, [16] and [17] focus on the inference phase and does not discuss the performance bottleneck in the training phase.
+Nevertheless, [16] and [17] focus on the inference phase and do not discuss the performance bottleneck in the training phase.